DIACC/POC-corporate-registries/README.md

 The Corporate Registry Blockchain Proof of Concept is a ‘shadow ledger’ that captures an audit trail of Corporate Registry transactions within and across jurisdictions.

 ##Setup
-There are two primary methods of deployment:
+There are two primary methods to run this application:

-  1. **Bluemix:** Deploying both the web app and blockchain on the cloud (Bluemix)
+  1. **Bluemix:** Deploy both the web app and blockchain on the cloud (Bluemix)
-  1. **Local:** Deploying the web app and its associated blockchain component locally (using Docker)
+  1. **Local:** Run the web app and its associated blockchain component on your local machine.
+This method requires basic knowledge of how to use and navigate directory structures in a terminal window.

-A third method is to run the web app locally and connect the web app to a Bluemix blockchain service.
-This can be handy for local development without the need to set up a docker image for the Blockchain service.

-### Method #1: Bluemix
+## Method #1: Bluemix

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/cbaghdassarian/blockchain-diacc-corporate-registries.git)